Tracer particle in a confined correlated medium: an adiabatic elimination method: Preliminaries

+stemming from the use of the matrix determinant lemma \cite{Matrix_2012} [in partricular, $U(R)$ follows from the determinant of $\Gamma_{nm}$ in \cref{eq:Gamma}].
 Note that $W(R)$ contains the effect of possible boundary fields $h_1 \neq 0$ through $\tau_n$ defined in \cref{eq:tau}, while the inverse matrix $\Gamma^{-1}$ can be explicitly computed by means of the Shermann-Morrison formula \cite{Matrix_2012}, yielding \beq \Gamma_{ij}^{-1} = T \left[ \beta_i^{-1} \delta_{ij} - \frac{u_i u_j}{\beta_i \beta_j (1+V(R))} \right] \, . \eeq The effective potentials $V(R)$ and $W(R)$ are model-dependent, and they involve an infinite summation of terms containing the linear or quadratic coupling to the particle in their numerator (i.e., the functions $v_n(R)$ or $u_n(R)$, respectively), and the eigenvalue $\beta_n$ of the field operator $\Delta(r)$ in their denominator.
 These sums can occasionally diverge, either because the denominator of the $n=0$ term is zero [called infrared (IR) divergence], or because the series does not converge to a finite result at large $n$ [ultraviolet (UV) divergence].
 IR divergences are typically related to the presence of zero modes in the OP field at criticality; we will see some examples of them in \cref{sec_applications}, and we will comment later on their meaning.
-In contrast, UV divergences are more subtle: they may either result in a flat stationary probability distribution (which is physically meaningful), or else prevent the said PDF from being normalized \cite{gross_dynamics_2021}.
+In contrast, UV divergences are more subtle: they may either result in a flat stationary probability distribution (which is physically meaningful), or else prevent the said probability density function (PDF) from being normalized \cite{gross_dynamics_2021}.
 This second type of divergence generally indicates that the corresponding effective potential is \textit{non-universal}, in the sense that it depends on other UV details which were not included in the original Hamiltonian.
 Indeed, these divergences are generally cured by including higher-order derivative terms in the field Hamiltonian $\cor{H}_\phi$ in \cref{eq_Hamilt}, which in turn translates into the corresponding eigenvalue $\beta_n$ being proportional to higher powers of the summation index $n$.

 In \cref{sec_applications} we will exemplify the use of the adiabatic approximation procedure by applying it to models where the effective potentials in \cref{eq:U_(R),eq:V(R),eq:W(R)} are not affected by UV divergences.